Chris Brown

-Following the releases of X (2014) and Royalty (2015), both peaking in the top three of the Billboard 200, his eighth album, Heartbreak on a Full Moon (2017), a double-disc LP consisting of 45 tracks, was certified gold for combined sales and album-equivalent units of over 500,000 after one week, and later certified double platinum.
-Brown's ninth studio album, Indigo (2019) found similar success, debuting atop the Billboard 200.
-It included the single "No Guidance" which broke the record for longest-running number one on Billboard's R&B/Hip-Hop Airplay chart.
+Following the releases of X (2014) and Royalty (2015), both peaking in the Top 3 of the Billboard 200, his eighth album, Heartbreak on a Full Moon (2017), a double-disc LP consisting of 45 tracks, was certified Gold for combined sales and album-equivalent units of over 500,000 after one week, and later certified double Platinum.
+Brown's ninth album, Indigo (2019) found similar success, debuting atop the Billboard 200.
+It included the single "No Guidance" which broke the record for longest-running number one on Billboards R&B/Hip-Hop Airplay chart.
 Its chart success was outdone with the single "Go Crazy" released the following year, which broke Brown's own record for longest-running number one.
 In 2022, his Indigo album spawned a sleeper hit with its song "Under the Influence", which was re-released as a single.
+In the 2020s, Brown released top-10 debuts Breezy in 2022, Grammy-winning 11:11 in 2023, and Brown in 2026.

 Brown has sold over 140 million records worldwide, making him one of the world's best-selling music artists.
 He has gained a cult following, and is one of the highest-grossing African American touring artists of all time.
-Brown holds the record for the most top 40 hits of any R&B singer in history, the most RIAA gold-certified singles of any male singer in history, and the most RIAA multi-platinum singles of any male singer in history.
+His singing and dancing skills have often been compared favorably to those of Michael Jackson.
 In 2019, Billboard named Brown the third most successful artist of the 2010s decade in R&B and hip-hop music, behind Drake and Rihanna.
-Brown has won 209 awards from 534 nominations over the course of his career.
+Brown has won 219 awards from 566 nominations over the course of his career.
 He has also pursued an acting career.
 In 2007, he made his feature film debut in Stomp the Yard, and appeared as a guest on the television series The O.C.
 Other films include This Christmas (2007), Takers (2010), Think Like a Man (2012) and Battle of the Year (2013).